ligato/docs/docs/tutorials/06_plugin-lookup.md

 While this approach is useful for small agents, the disadvantage is that it becomes difficult to manage if there are several plugins with multi-level dependencies.
 This is especially true when a change in dependency occurs, thus making plugins difficult to update.

-Because of this, cn-infra provides an automatic process which manages and reorders dependencies.
-This is referred to as plugin lookup.
+To address this dependency scale problem, cn-infra provides an automatic plugin lookup process which manages and reorders dependencies.

+---

 ### 3: Order dependencies using plugin lookup